rawitat/gtypist_lessons/programming_quotes.typ

  :one of hackerdom's favorite languages.

 *:L1_18
-I:Philip Greenspun
+I:[18] Philip Greenspun
 S:SQL, Lisp, and Haskell are the only languages that I've seen :where one spends more time thinking than typing.

 *:L1_19
-I:A guy on Slashdot.
+I:[19] A guy on Slashdot.
 What theory fits this data?
 S:I have heard more than one Lisp advocate state such subjective comments as, :"Lisp is the most powerful and elegant programming language in the world" :and expect such comments to be taken as objective truth.
 I had never